Cat

 The Heaviest Cat

 The heaviest domestic cat was the Australian tomcat Himmy with 46.9 pounds (21.3 kg).
-Guiness World Records decided to stop recording this category to prevent owners from overfeeding their pets.
+Guinness World Records decided to stop recording this category to prevent owners from overfeeding their pets.

 The Largest Cat

-Currently, according to the Guinness Book of World Records, Maine Coon are the largest species of domestic cats with a length of 48.4 inch (123 cm) (including the tail).
+Currently, according to the Guinness Book of World Records, Maine Coon are the largest species of domestic cats with a length of 48.4 inches (123 cm) (including the tail).

 Breeds Without Tail